 Thanksgiving is many people’s favorite holiday — lots of food; friends and family; no pressure about gifts; everyone can celebrate.
 We learned about the first Thanksgiving in school, but how did it become a national holiday?

+Early Thanksgivings.
 The Pilgrims’ Thanksgiving feast at Plymouth in 1621 and the Puritans’ at Boston in 1630 followed the English tradition of giving thanks at times of good fortune.
 As the colonies developed, some held regular thankgiving observances, most did not.
-During the revolution individual governors and Congresses declared thanksgiving days as events warranted.2
+During the American Revolution individual governors and Congresses declared thanksgiving days as events warranted.2

 In September 1789, the first Congress asked President Washington to “recommend to the people of the United States a day of public thanksgiving and prayer ….”
 He agreed and proclaimed November 26, 1789 as a day of thanksgiving.
 This was the first presidential proclamation in the nation’s history.

 Later presidents occasionally issued similar proclamations.4 Many states had their own holidays, but dates varied and often were not annual.

 Sarah Hale, the Mother of American Thanksgiving.
 Then Sarah Hale took up the cause of a national day of thanksgiving.
 Hale was a self-made woman.
 Born in New Hampshire, she spent most of her professional life in Boston and later Philadelphia.
 For 40 years she edited the most popular women’s magazine in the country, Godey’s Lady’s Book.
 She has been described as the Martha Stewart and Oprah Winfrey of her day.5

 Her crusade began with an 1837 editorial where she described Thanksgiving as: